🚨New paper (& #RStats pckg) in Psych Methods: “Parsimony in Model Selection: Tools for Assessing Fit Propensity” w/ Carl Falk

 Cultural evolution and dual inheritance theory are the closest we have come to a “theory of human behaviour” and “theory of social change”.
 But so far, we’ve focused our efforts on understanding the past – human origins and human history – rather than understanding the present or preparing for the future.
 The framework offers answers for what has led to human flourishing thus far, how we’ve overcome challenges on the path toward greater cooperation, and why some societies have diverged from others.
 I will be helping the Templeton World Charity Foundation (TWCF) strategise about how cultural evolution works in the 21st century.
 How this framework that helps explain human flourishing can also help ensure continued flourishing—support economic development, strengthen democratic institutions, and catalyse collective action to tackle the challenges of a post-climate changed world.

-I am honored to be among this year’s Association for Psychological Science (APS) Rising Stars.
+I am honored to be among this year’s SAGE Early Career Trajectory Award recipients.
+This Society for Personality and Social Psychology (SPSP) award recognizes scholars in the early stages of their professional careers that contribute to advancing the boundaries of personality and social psychology.
 Many thanks to my amazing mentors who have supported me over the years and continue to inspire me!

 Ted Slingerland, M. Willis Monroe, and I were awarded a John Templeton Foundation grant for The Database of Religious History: “Exploring the Cultural Evolution of Religion Employing a Large-Scale, Quantitative-Qualitative Historical Database” ($4,792,151).
 The grant will take us through to 2023.